 What is the Difference Between a Humidifier and a Dehumidifier?

-The humidifier adds moisture to a room through the expulsion of cool or warm air.
+The humidifier adds moisture to the air through the expulsion of cool or warm air.
 When its job is done its water tank should be empty.
-A dehumidifier removes excess moisture from a room and its water tank will be full when it is done.
+A dehumidifier works by removing excess moisture from a room and its water tank will be full when it is done.

-Also a humidifier helps hydrate the skin, alleviate stuffed nasal passages, dry cough and sore throats.
+Also a humidifier helps hydrate the skin, assist with treating respiratory infection like alleviating stuffed nasal passages, dry cough and sore throats.
 On the other hand, a dehumidifier helps stop mold and mildew from growing in your home as well as the rotting of wood products in a given room.

 Each device has different methods of operation and the humidifier is usually cheaper but more expensive to maintain than the dehumidifier.